 In 1951, Harry’s Melbourne contemporary Snub Pollard provided some perspective on the work he was now doing as an extra.
 “I have no…regrets, not a one.
 I get plenty of work and I live comfortably and sensibly.
 I am in good health and have lots of friends.
 The fact that I am not on top now does not bother me.
 Most people never get there at all.”
 Hopefully Harry Radford Allen shared this view.

-Harry’s two children, Radford and Paula, made brief appearances in several of Harry’s later films but they did not pursue acting as a career.
+Harry’s two children, Radford and Paula, sometimes made brief appearances in Harry’s later films but they did not pursue acting as a career.
 Harry died in Los Angeles in December, 1951 at the age of 73.
 He worked almost until the end of his life.
 As was often the case, his passing was reported in US newspapers, but in Australia it went completely unnoticed.

 - Gerald Martin Bordman (1978) American Musical Theater: A Chronicle.
 Oxford University Press.

 - George Kemp Ward (1910) reprinted 2017.
 Andrew Warde and his descendants, 1597-1910.
 Forgotten Books.